1. Pick the type of app

 Make sure the supporting material you need—photos, video, audio files, and text—are organized.
 Text should be as brief as possible.
 Most people don't like to read more than a few sentences.

-- For a map-based app, you can start from Map Viewer, the content page, or the map's item page.
-The content page is a good option if you want to pick the app first and add a map to it.
-You can create a web app using a configurable app, Web AppBuilder, or Operations Dashboard.
-Learn more about how to create apps from maps.
+- For a map-based app, you can start from the map viewer, My Content, or the map's item page.
+My Content is a good option if you want to pick the app first and add a map to it.

 Creating an effective app is an iterative process.
 In most cases, you'll want to repeat one or more of these steps, returning to your app and its map or group to add, delete, or change features, edit your text, choose new photos, and so on.